MarkBind/markbind/docs/userGuide/syntax/includes.md

 </box>
 <box type="wrong" header="Negative example">

-If a relative link `target.html` is used, the link will point to `folder2/target.html` instead of `folder1/target.html`
+If a relative link `target.html` is used, the link in `folder2/file2.md` will point to `folder2/target.html` instead of `folder1/target.html`
 </box>
 </panel>
 </div>